Gallstone: Acute cholecystitis

 Acute cholecystitis, or inflammation of the gallbladder, is caused by gallstones in 90–95% of cases.
 It presents very similarly to biliary colic: a sudden onset of severe pain in the right upper side of the abdomen or epigastric area.
 However, this pain differs from a gallstone attack because it lasts more than 6 hours and does not subside like a normal attack would.
 In addition, patients also experience fever, decreased appetite, nausea, and vomiting.
 On physical exam, the patient can have an increased temperature, tachycardia (fast heart rate greater than 100 beats per minute), tenderness in the right upper quadrant (RUQ) of the abdomen, and a positive Murphy's sign.
 Murphy's sign, which is specific for acute cholecystitis, is the sudden stoppage of inspiration when deep pressure is applied to the RUQ.
 Laboratory studies typically show a moderately increased white blood cell count and normal to slightly elevated AST, ALT, alkaline phosphatase, and direct bilirubin.

 Choledocholithiasis

-Choledocholithiasis refers to a gallstone obstructing the common bile duct.
+Choledocholithiasis occurs when a gallstone obstructs the common bile duct.
 Patients typically experience right upper quadrant pain, back pain, jaundice (or yellowing of the skin), decreased appetite, nausea, vomiting, and fever.
 However, choledocholithiasis, just like gallstones, can also be asymptomatic.
 If the patient has symptoms, the physical exam is similar to that of acute cholecystitis.
 Laboratory studies show an increase in direct (conjugated) bilirubin, gamma-glutamyl transpeptidase (GGT), and alkaline phosphatase.
 AST and ALT can be elevated or normal.